sryo/Spoons/README.md

 # 🕳️🐁 EdgeHopper
 `EdgeHopper.lua` lets your mouse cursor leap from one edge of your screen to the other.

+# 🙅‍♂️🍔 BarNone
+`BarNone.lua` keeps the menu bar and dock out of your way.

 # 🎛️🖱️ FittsQuit
-`FittsQuit` utilizes your screen's corners as hot zones, implementing Fitts' Law to improve your accuracy.
+`FittsQuit.lua` utilizes your screen's corners as hot zones, implementing Fitts' Law to improve your accuracy.
 Close, maximize or minimize applications with a quick mouse swoop.

 ## FAQ